rymdport/portal/README.md

 # Portal

-Portal is a Go wrapper around the [XDG Desktop Protocol](https://flatpak.github.io/xdg-desktop-portal/) over DBUS.
+Portal is a Go wrapper around the [XDG Desktop Protocol](https://flatpak.github.io/xdg-desktop-portal/) DBUS API.
 This allows the code to request information from the user through the help of the desktop environment even when running inside a sandbox like Flatpak.
 As such, it is possible to easily open file dialogs, links and send notifications to the user in a way that integrates well with the desktop environment.

 When running inside a sandbox, this runtime request of permissions allows the code to do various things without having to grant more permissions to the sandbox.
-The portal APIs should also work good even when used outside of a sandboxed environment.
+However, the portal APIs should still also work good even when used outside of a sandboxed environment.

-The goal of this project is to be a toolkit agnostic package for Go graphical user interface toolkits, and any other user case that needs it, to use the portals for improved Flatpak support etc.
+The goal of this project is to be a toolkit agnostic package for accessing these interfaces through Go code without needing to access [libportal](https://github.com/flatpak/libportal) through CGo.

+## API

+The api of this Go module is designed to closely follow the structure naming of the upstream APIs.
+This means, in practice, that each DBUS interface is implemented as its own package here.
+As such, it is also very useful to look at the API Reference for the protocol: https://flatpak.github.io/xdg-desktop-portal/docs/api-reference.html

+Documentation for this module and all of its packages can be found on pkg.go.dev: https://pkg.go.dev/github.com/rymdport/portal

+The version of this module's API is still in a v0.X.Y state and is subject to change in the future.
+A release with breaking changes will increment X while Y will be incremented when there are minor bug or feature improvements.

 ## Example